ramsessalcedo/ramsessalcedo/README.md

 ## 📫 Contact

-To contact me quickly and easily, [DM me on Twitter](https://twitter.com/).

-If it's something more business related, email me: me@ramsessalcedo.com
+To contact me quickly and easily, email me: me@ramsessalcedo.com

 <!--
 **ramsessalcedo/ramsessalcedo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.